Notorious August 27, 2016

 1 Hr., 41 Mins.

-otorious is a movie of locked doors, hidden agendas, red herrings, smooth-talking evils, secrets, and lies.
-It is also a movie of bejeweled glamor and posh luster — its presentation is so chic that a sinister quality tip-toes beneath its opulence, waiting to overtake the champagne-covered calm only to be replaced, like clockwork, by the previously seen grandeur once emotional release comes to an end.
+otorious (1946) is a movie of locked doors, hidden agendas, red herrings, smooth-talking evils, secrets, and lies.
+It's also a movie of bejeweled glamor and impossible poshness.
+Its presentation is so chic that a sinister quality waits beneath the opulence, waiting to overtake the champagne-covered calm only to be replaced, like clockwork, by the previously seen grandeur once emotional release comes to an end.

 For director Alfred Hitchcock, Notorious marked a new beginning.
 Worldwide fame, despite having worked in the film industry since the 1920s, had only really become him in the U.S. since the one-two punch of Rebecca and Foreign Correspondent,

 both released in 1940.
 Far off in the future were his outstanding 1950s, characterized by knockout collaborations with Grace Kelly, indulgences in his erotic fixations, and William Castle-level publicity stunts that made him as much of a phenom as a recognizable celebrity.
 His reputation as technical wizard and genius

 visual storyteller were yet to be most iconically broadened by Strangers On a Train (1951), Rear Window (1954), and Psycho (1960).
 His renown as a risk-taker with a thing for aloof blondes was yet to be realized by To Catch a Thief (1955), North by Northwest (1959), Vertigo (1958), The Birds (1963).